FAQ

 No, Go For It does not accept any insurance

 We have all experienced the frustration of needing medical treatment and then having to fight with the insurance company to have it covered.
 Insurance companies often limit number of allowed visits, how treatment is provided, and what is considered medically necessary.
-To avoid this frustration/battle/headache, I do not take any insurance.
+To avoid this battle, I do not take any insurance.

 This also allows you to have a full hour with a doctor of physical therapy instead of being passed off to an aide or an assistant for the majority of your session.
 I balance the expense by offering weekly, hour-long sessions and sending you home with an individualized training program.
 Insurance based clinics often want clients to come in three times a week and only spend 15 minutes each time with the doctor.
 You save time by only coming in once a week and may even save money by paying for one session a week instead of three copays a week.